MySQL Test Connection¶

 Troubleshooting¶

-- Authentication failed: Verify username/password, database name, and that the user has permission to connect from the Salt runtime’s IP/host.
+- Authentication failed: Verify username/password and that the user has permission to access the specified database.

-- Access denied for user or database does not exist: Confirm the database exists and the user privileges are correctly granted for that database.
+- Access denied to database: Confirm the database name exists and the provided user has privileges on it.